CChristidis/Stress-test-generation-with-GA/README.md

 ![image](https://user-images.githubusercontent.com/48795138/235257964-e4cb2308-e932-48d6-ac9e-7080d4df5350.png) <br><br>

+**2) Calculation of the switching activity**:
+In this step we calculate the switching activity for every individual workload of the current generation, defined as: <br>
+switching_activity(i) = absolute number of switches on the components of the circuit induced by individual workload i.

 ## Input file structure:
 • The first line of the .txt file describes the input level signals.
 Consider the example given below describing the .txt input file structure for a simple circuit.
 • The file is not necessarily sorted.
 The script sorts the file considering inputs and outputs provided.